 The Working with Children Check assists in protecting children from sexual or physical harm by ensuring that people who work with, or care for, them are subject to a screening process.

-If you are engaged in or intending to do child-related work and do not qualify for an exemption, you need a WWC Check (the Check).
+If you are doing or intending to do child-related work and do not qualify for an exemption, you need a Check.

-To help you decide if you are undertaking child-related work see Who needs a Check?
+To help you decide if you are doing child-related work, go to Who needs a Check?

-If the Department of Justice believes that you should not pass the Check, you will have an opportunity to make a submission explaining why you believe you should pass the Check.
-If you do not pass the Check after your submission has been considered, you may appeal the department’s decision through the Victorian Civil and Administrative Tribunal (VCAT).
+If the Department of Justice and Regulation decides that you should not pass the Check, you will have an opportunity to explain in a submission why you believe you should pass.
+If, after consideration of your submission, you still do not pass the Check, you can appeal the department’s decision at the Victorian Civil and Administrative Tribunal (VCAT).

-Since its introduction, the WWC Check has been regularly reviewed and the Act amended several times to strengthen it and simplify the administration of the Check.
+Since its introduction, the scheme has been regularly reviewed and the Act amended several times to strengthen its operation and ensure the efficient administration of the Check.